javascript-tutorial/en.javascript.info/1-js/04-object-basics/09-object-toprimitive/article.md

 So if we try to use an object as a string, like in an `alert` or so, then by default we see `[object Object]`.

-And the default `valueOf` is mentioned here only for the sake of completeness, to avoid any confusion.
+The default `valueOf` is mentioned here only for the sake of completeness, to avoid any confusion.
 As you can see, it returns the object itself, and so is ignored.
 Don't ask me why, that's for historical reasons.
 So we can assume it doesn't exist.

-Let's implement these methods.
+Let's implement these methods to customize the conversion.

 For instance, here `user` does the same as above using a combination of `toString` and `valueOf` instead of `Symbol.toPrimitive`: